systopia/de.systopia.twingle/docs/configuration/civisepa.md

 * `CiviContribute (Zuwendungen): Zugriff auf CiviContribute`
 * `CiviCRM: Zugriff auf CiviCRM-Backend und -API`

+If you want to combine the CiviSEPA integration with CiviRules, the Drupal / Wordpress user may need additional permissions.
+For example, to be able to set some default values on custom fields for newly created contacts, the Drupal / Wordpress user additionally must hold
+* `CiviCRM: Alle Kontakte betrachten`
+* `CiviSEPA: SEPA-Mandate ansehen`

+However, the Drupal / Wordpress user don't need to hold the `CiviSEPA: Lege SEPA-Mandate an` permission.

 Enable and configure the CiviSEPA integration as following:

 1. In CiviCRM, go to **Administer**.